Patients & Family Resources

 An Individualized End of Life Care Plan

-In this video series you’ll be introduced to the Goals of Care certified 4Step iCare Plan.
-It is a personalized, simple, 4-step approach that helps patients and family navigate through challenging medical decisions.
+In this video series you’ll be introduced to the Goals of Care 4Step iCare Plan.
+It is a individualized, simple, 4-step approach that helps patients and family navigate through challenging medical decisions.
 The model was created by a doctor who specializes in geriatric and palliative medicine and offers specific steps to help you through this process.

 This videos series provides information about the NJ POLST form.
 POLST stands for “Practitioner Orders for Life-Sustaining Treatments”.
 You’ll find videos that give an introduction to the form, directions on how to complete it, an explanation on the differences between the NJ POLST Form and advance directives, and more.